-Those of us who follow the Hellenic tradition or Hellenismos have met people on the internet and in real life who ask us about our position on homosexuality, and others even asked us to condemn homosexuality or seemed highly offended by our answers.
+Those of us who follow the Hellenic tradition or Hellenismos have met people on the internet and in real life who ask us about our position on homosexuality, and others even asked us to condemn homosexuality and seemed highly offended by our answers.
 So, what is the position of the Hellenic religion on homosexuality?
 Does it even have a position regarding this matter?
 What do we answer?

+From a biological point of view, we can say that homosexuality is a normal form of human sexuality that can be found all over the biosphere, in a number of mammals, not only in human societies.
 The psychoanalyst Eugene Monick explains from a psychological point of view why homosexuality is not a behaviour disorder or an infantile adaptation pattern: “How a man [respective woman] deals with his sexuality, is where pathology enters the picture … Sexuality, in itself, including the omnipresent homosexual radical in men, is not, and never has been, pathological.”
 (Phallos: Sacred Image of the Masculine, p.
 116, Toronto 1987).
 Abraham Brill, Fritz Morgenthaler and Udo Rauchfleisch express similar conclusions or observations (U. Rauchfleisch: Schwule, Lesben, Bisexuelle: Lebensweisen, Vorurteile, Einsichten, 4th ed., p.
 52, Göttingen 2011).
 Most modern scientists agree that homosexuality itself is not a mental disorder.
 It seems, it is not homosexuality itself that is abnormal or wrong, but people’s understanding or view of it.
 Homophobia, hatred of homosexuals, is an irrational hatred and therefore harmful to reason.
 Consequently, the conclusions drawn from it are equally irrational, especially when they are based on very subjective criteria.

-Homosexuality is neither “good” nor “bad”.
-It just is.
-And it is not the task or duty of Hellenismos to “defend”, “justify”, “challenge” or “condemn” homosexuality.
+Homosexuality is neither “good” nor “bad.”
+It simply is.
+And it is not the task or duty of Hellenismos to “defend,” “justify,” “challenge” or “condemn” homosexuality.
 It simply is not an issue for Hellenismos.
 Period.
 So when people ask us about our position on homosexuality, we can only answer with the Supreme Council of ethnic Hellenes (YSEE): “As mentioned earlier, all decent religions accept people who turn to them, regardless of their individual political, nutritional, sexual, aesthetic or other personal choices.
 No decent religion can be concerned with how adults express their sexuality with other consenting adults.”
 (YSEE: What is your stance vis-a-vis homosexuality?, in: YSEE English, Frequently Asked Questions about the Hellenic ethnic religion and tradition, No. 37.)
-Vlassis G. Rassias, general secretary of the YSEE, comments: “… finally, my PERSONAL opinion: EVERYTHING IS OK in sex, as long as both sides agree (i.e. minors, and mentally retarded people are excluded from this).
+In one of his speeches, the General Secretary of the YSEE Vlassis G. Rassias said that Hellenismos affirms life, human happiness and sexual joy.
+“Hellenes are affirming life.
+We want people to be happy and joyful, because only thereby” can they find the way “to completion.
+Through destruction and sorrow and misery” they can achieve no completion.
+Therefore, Hellenic religion stands “decisively against any ideology, system or doctrine, monomania, obsession or anything else that attacks man’s happiness,” against anything that makes man feel guilty “for simply being happy.
+We are enemies of anything that attacks erotic joy, attacks the enjoyment of the goods that the gods provide us,” for joy is “part of the worship of the gods.”
+Hellenic religion “is a religion of joy” (“The religion of the Greeks affirms life, it does not deny it,“ excerpt from his speech at YSEE’s premises in Athens, January 23, “2018”).
+In a post on his Facebook page, he expressed his personal opinion on homosexuality: “… finally, my PERSONAL opinion: EVERYTHING IS OK in sex, as long as both sides agree (i.e. minors, and mentally retarded people are excluded from this).
 Furthermore, homosexuals are born and not made, as claimed by world-correctors, whether they are Fascists or Bolsheviks.
 Their FIXED percentage in the societies ‘grows’ only seemingly as freedom grows and they don’t get persecuted … I am OPENLY in favor of freedom, the affirmation of life and joy exuded by sexually relaxed people.”